ExtinctAxolotl/A-Personal-Arch-Installation-Guide/README.md

 ## Localization

 The `locale` defines which language the system uses, and other regional considerations such as currency denomination, numerology, and character sets.
 Possible values are listed in `/etc/locale.gen`.
-Uncomment `en_US.UTF-8`, as well as other needed localisations.

 **Uncomment everything that begins with** `de_DE.` and **uncomment** `en_US.UTF-8` (for fallback) and other needed locales in `/etc/locale.gen`, **save**, and generate them with: